Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 #### How to write an attributes

 {% caption XRay the tag %}
-{% asset_img anatomy-of-an-attribute.svg 480 280 a description of a tag %}
+{% asset_img anatomy-of-an-attribute.svg 480 280 "a description of a tag 'a description of a tag'" %}
 {% endcaption %}

 - those properties are named *__attributes__*